drogatkin/TJWS2/1.x/doc/sbc/README.md

  then you can use the standard image writer.
 Do the right mouse click on an image file in the file explorer.
 Select Open with other application and then select the image writer.
 Follow on screen instructions then.

+Writing an OS image on SSD/M.2 disk is the same as for a micro SD card.
+Use `orangepi-config` to make it bootable then.

 ## Resizing the card

 A good news that most Orange-pi OSes will resize OS micro SD card storage to SD card capacity automatically at the first run.
 My first use case of Orange-pi is a server machine.
 So when I powered the machine at first time, it booted and then resized the SD card.
-You can change some system settings using the utility *orangepi-config*.
+You can change some system settings using the utility `orangepi-config`.
 The utility can take care of several tasks mentioned below.

 ## ssh
 Although a server box is accessed remotely, it’s recommended to have a monitor and a keyboard connected to the Orange Pi box.
-You need a knowledge of a host name and password for a remote connection.
+You need a knowledge of a host name and a password for a remote connection.
 Default values are:

 > host: orangepi5